The craziness of the Roaring Twenties in America

 However, producing lots of products wasn't going to help if people didn't have the money to buy them.

 By the middle of the 1920s, some US workers made around $5 per day.
-While this considered to be a lot of money at the time, it still meant that a new car, or another luxury item, took a year or two of saving to afford.
+While this was considered to be a lot of money at the time, it still meant that a new car, or another luxury item, took a year or two of saving to afford.

 As factories produced more items, they wanted as many people to buy them as possible.

 They didn't want people to wait until they had saved the necessary funds, and some companies began exploring ways of buying goods.
-As a result, systems of purchasing items developed.

 One of the most popular new payment options was called 'hire-purchase'.
 Rather than having to pay the full cost of a product straight away, companies allowed customers to sign contracts which allowed them to pay a little bit of the cost every month until the full price was paid.